-As described in their Study 4.1.14, Indicators of Hydrologic Alteration Study (IHA Study), the Licensees developed an 11-year-long hydrology dataset for relicensing using publicly available data.
-Refer to the Project relicensing website (http://south-swphydropower-relicensing.com/) for the detailed study approach, study summary, and detailed study data, and to Appendix C of Exhibit E for the study summary and detailed study data.
-The relicensing period of record (POR) extends from Water Year (WY) 2007 through WY 2017 (i.e., October 1, 2006 through September 30, 2017), and is adequate to describe typical existing operations because the POR extends from when Article 52 in the existing license, which significantly changed streamflow releases into Pyramid reach (i.e., the 18.1-mile-long section of Piru Creek, which extends from the spillway or low-level outlet from Pyramid Dam to the normal maximum water surface elevation [NMWSE] of Lake Piru), was implemented in 2006, and includes normal, very dry and very wet periods.
+As described in their Study 4.1.14, Indicators of Hydrologic Alteration Study (IHA Study) (DWR and LADWP 2018), the Licensees developed an 11-year-long hydrology dataset for relicensing using publicly available data.
+Refer to Appendix B of Exhibit E or the South SWP Hydropower relicensing website (http://south-swp-hydropowerrelicensing.com/) for the detailed study approach, study summary, and detailed study data, and to Appendix B of Exhibit E for the study summary and detailed study data.
+The relicensing period of record (POR) extends from Water Year (WY) 2007 through WY 2017 (i.e., October 1, 2006 through September 30, 2017).
+The POR was selected for four reasons.
+First, it includes both an extended drought (WY 2013 through 2015) and several of the wettest years (WY 2011 and WY 2017) on record, so a longer period of record would not contribute to a wider range of hydrology.
+Second, gage data for WY 2006 is not available.
+Third, since Pyramid Lake hydrology is dominated by SWP operations, which have changed over time, evaluating a longer period of record of local hydrology that would primarily include additional moderate years would not provide meaningful insight into current operations of Pyramid Lake, nor inform license conditions for future operations.
+Lastly, the POR extends from when Article 52 in the existing license, which significantly changed streamflow releases into Pyramid reach (i.e., the 18.1-mile-long section of Piru Creek, which extends from the spillway or lowlevel outlet from Pyramid Dam to the normal maximum water surface elevation [NMWSE] of Lake Piru), was implemented in 2006, and includes normal, very dry and very wet periods.
 Reservoir data are end-of-day stage and storage for Quail Lake, Pyramid Lake, and Elderberry Forebay.
 Flow data are average daily flows, unless otherwise stated.
-Appendix A to this exhibit includes the hydrology dataset for the relicensing POR in MicrosoftTM Excel format and in U.S. Army Corps of Engineers Hydrologic Engineering Center Data Storage System file format.
+Appendix A to this exhibit includes the hydrology dataset for the relicensing POR in MicrosoftTM ExcelTM format and in U.S. Army Corps of Engineers Hydrologic Engineering Center Data Storage System file format.